Kate Rigby: Research

-Rigby's research lies at the intersection of environmental literary, philosophical, historical and religious studies, with a special interest in European Romanticism, ecopoetics, multispecies studies, decolonial studies and disaster studies.
+Rigby's research lies at the intersection of environmental literature, philosophical, historical and religious studies, with a special interest in European Romanticism, ecopoetics, multispecies studies, decolonial studies and disaster studies.

 In 1999, she joined the Australian National Working Group on the Ecological Humanities, and the following year, she co-founded with Freya Mathews and Sharon Pfueller the journal of ecological thought and praxis, Philosophy Activism Nature.
 She subsequently became the inaugural President of the Association for the Study of Literature, Environment and Culture (Australia-New Zealand) (2004), the founding convenor of the Australia-Pacific Forum on Religion and Ecology (2011), a key researcher with the Humanities for the Environment Mellon Australia-Pacific Observatory (2013), and a member of the Luce Foundation-funded research network "Facing the Anthropocene: Rethinking Humanity's Place in the World" project, led by Duke University's Kenan Institute for Ethics.
-She has also held research fellowships at the Freiburg Institute for Advanced Studies (2015 and 2021), and at the Rachel Carson Center of the Ludwig-Maximilian’s University, Munich (2020).
+She has also held research fellowships at the Freiburg Institute for Advanced Studies (2015 and 2021), and at the Rachel Carson Center for Environment and Society of LMU Munich (2020).